The Nerve plant, Fittonia, is native to the tropical forests of South America.

 Indoor winter heating tends to reduce indoor air moisture levels, so you’ll need to spray water on leaves often.

-Common diseases that infect fittonia
+Common diseases on fittonia

 Learn more about fittonia